YOUR PILOT CAREER STARTS HERE

 The flight training course will be conducted in Collingwood, Ontario at Genesis Flight College, located next to the Collingwood Airport (CNY3).

-For those accepted into the cadet program, the simulator training for the 737 type rating will take place at a partner facility in Toronto or abroad in Fiji.
+For those accepted into the cadet program, the simulator training for the 737 type rating will take place at a partner facility in Toronto or abroad.
 Costs for travel and accommodations for the type rating will be covered by the airline.

 What aircraft will be used for training?